bungeemonkee/TInjector/README.md

 * Testability (unit test all the code, create an api that allows extensive unit testing of anything using it)
 * Simplicity (of the code, of the api, of the documentation, everywhere)
 * Documented code (XML docs on all protected or public code, notes inside code on pretty much every line)
-* Portable
+* Portability

 ## TODO:
-* Support constants
-* Support value types
-* Support getting enumerables of implementations
-* Support decorators (implements the same interface and takes the base implementation as a constructor param)
+* Support decorators? (implements the same interface and takes the base implementation as a constructor param)